 This is a brief tutorial to fix a corrupt Session file.
 Your Session file is a database file that helps to run your Session.
-The procedure is a easy, and without risking of losing images or image data.
+The procedure is a easy, and without risk of losing images or image data.
 That said, always create a backup before performing maintenance on your data.

 Fix A Corrupt Session File